Everbridge (NASDAQ:EVBG) Updates Q3 2021 Earnings Guidance

+Everbridge (NASDAQ:EVBG) last posted its quarterly earnings data on Monday, August 9th.
+The technology company reported $0.03 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.23) by $0.26.
+Everbridge had a negative return on equity of 12.98% and a negative net margin of 33.07%.
+The firm had revenue of $86.65 million during the quarter, compared to analyst estimates of $83.92 million.
+During the same period last year, the company posted $0.03 EPS.
+The business’s quarterly revenue was up 32.5% on a year-over-year basis.
+On average, equities analysts anticipate that Everbridge will post -1.58 earnings per share for the current year.

-In related news, insider Ajay Nigam sold 1,203 shares of the firm’s stock in a transaction on Monday, August 30th.
-The shares were sold at an average price of $155.12, for a total value of $186,609.36.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Bruns H. Grayson sold 723 shares of the firm’s stock in a transaction that occurred on Wednesday, June 9th.
-The shares were sold at an average price of $118.88, for a total value of $85,950.24.
-Following the completion of the sale, the director now directly owns 20,000 shares in the company, valued at approximately $2,377,600.
+In related news, Director Bruns H. Grayson sold 723 shares of the company’s stock in a transaction that occurred on Wednesday, June 9th.
+The stock was sold at an average price of $118.88, for a total value of $85,950.24.
+Following the transaction, the director now owns 20,000 shares in the company, valued at $2,377,600.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CFO Patrick Brickley sold 2,968 shares of the company’s stock in a transaction that occurred on Friday, August 20th.
+The shares were sold at an average price of $143.67, for a total value of $426,412.56.
+Following the completion of the transaction, the chief financial officer now owns 13,124 shares in the company, valued at approximately $1,885,525.08.
 The disclosure for this sale can be found here.
-Insiders have sold 16,359 shares of company stock worth $2,322,361 over the last three months.
+Insiders sold a total of 16,359 shares of company stock worth $2,322,361 in the last 90 days.
 Company insiders own 0.44% of the company’s stock.

 Everbridge Company Profile